A 30 Gallon fish tank is the perfect step up

-These filters are the most popular and have been for the past few years as technology has improved and made them one of the most effeciant methods of filtering aquarium water for any fish tank between 10-30 gallons.
+These filters are the most popular, and have been for the past few years.
+Technological improvements have made them one of the most efficient methods of filtering an aquarium.
+Internal power filters will filter water for any fish tank of between 10-30 gallons.

-They are plastic canisters that contain filtration media which traps the dirt and waste as it passes through the canister which is powered by a waterproof motor.
+They are plastic canisters that contain filtration media; this media traps the dirt and waste as it passes through the canister which is powered by a waterproof motor.
 They come in all different sizes and can be used in freshwater and saltwater aquariums.

 It’s a very efficient and effective way to clean a fish tank for very little money.
-Easy to clean and easy to install makes them one of the first choices to consider when buying a filter for a 30 Gallon ( 135 Litre ) fish tank.
+Easy to clean and easy to install, makes them one of the first choices to consider when buying a filter for a 30 Gallon (135 Liter) fish tank.

 - Easy to install into a new or established aquarium